ArturoBatistute/fortuneCookie/Readme.md

 **1º Create .jar file:**

-If you are using gradle on Intellij IDE, go to gradle bar at top right, go to Tasks->Build->assemble.
+If you are using gradle on Intellij IDE, go to gradle bar at top right, go to ***Tasks -> Build -> assemble.***

 **2º Creating application container**

-Dockerfile - {fortuneCookie/Dockerfile}
+Dockerfile - {***fortuneCookie/Dockerfile***}
- -> The first line we determine java version from DockerHub;
+ * The first line we determine java version from DockerHub;
- -> The second one we copy and rename our app file;
+ * The second one we copy and rename our app file;
- -> The last one we execute the command.
+ * The last one we execute the command.

-To create docker image, run: *sudo docker build -t "your User"/fortunecookie:v1 .*
+To create docker image, run:

+    docker build -t "your User"/fortunecookie:v1 .
-//Don't forget the dot at end, use lower case!!

 Finally, we are Done!
-Time to test, run: *docker run -it -p 8080:8080 "your user"/fortunecookie:v1*
+Time to test, run:

+    docker run -it -p 8080:8080 "your user"/fortunecookie:v1

-Go to your browser: *localhost:8080*
+Go to your browser: ***localhost:8080***

 So, you create the API, the docker file and the container for your app!
 Well done!

 **3º Sharing Containers**

 First, create a .tar from your container.
+Run:

-Run: ***docker save "your user"/fortunecookie:v1 > fortunecookie.tar***
+    docker save "your user"/fortunecookie:v1 > fortunecookie.tar

 After copy the .tar to other system, its time to RUN THIS API!

-In the .tar folder, open the terminal and run: ***docker load --input fortunecookie.tar*** -This command load a image from a .tar archive.
+In the .tar folder, open the terminal and run:

+    docker load --input fortunecookie.tar

+* This command loads an image from a .tar archive.

 Successful I guess?
+So, run:

+    docker images

-So, run: ***docker images*** ->This command list images
+* This command list docker images

-And you can see the image of your app.
+Now you can see the image of your app.

+Finally, run:

-Finally, run: ***docker run --publish 8080:8080 --detach "Name of the image showed in the previous list"*** -> 8080:8080 : You can set the containers port. localPort:ContainerPort;
+    docker run --publish 8080:8080 --detach "Name of the image showed in the previous list"
+* 8080:8080 : You can set the containers port. localPort:ContainerPort;
--> --detach : Set Docker to run this container in the background.
+* --detach : Set Docker to run this container in the background.

 Time to test, go to your browser: ***localhost:8080***